russtoku/uipa/docs/Getting-Started.md

 - Wait a few minutes for everything to start running
 - Open `http://127.0.0.1:8000/` in your web browser.

-You can also define the follow environment variables for additional modifications to how the containers run
+You can also set the follow environment variables to `y` or `Y`  in your shell (e.g. `export DEBUG=y`) before running docker or podman compose for additional modifications to how the containers run

 |Variable | Effect                |